sequelize/umzug/README.md

 }
 ```

-### Sequelize
+### SequelizeStorage
-Using the [`sequelize` storage](lib/storages/sequelize.js) will create a table in your database called `SequelizeMeta` containing an entry for each executed migration.
+Using the [SequelizeStorage](src/storages/SequelizeStorage.js) will create a table in your database called `SequelizeMeta` containing an entry for each executed migration.
 You will have to pass a configured instance of Sequelize or an existing Sequelize model.
 Optionally you can specify the model name, table name, or column name.
 All major Sequelize versions are supported.

 #### Options